 Coronavirus (Covid-19) update

-We are aware that the current situation is likely to have an impact on your plans to study with us at Reading, but we can reassure you that our Pre-sessional courses are now running online and will continue to do so through the summer.
+We are aware that the current situation is likely to have an impact on your plans to study with us at Reading, but we can reassure you that our Pre-sessional courses are now running online and will continue to do so through the academic year.

 For more information, please see our FAQs below.

 - Will the online course be the same as the classroom-based course?

 - Will I need a SELT to join PSE 1 ?

 - Do I still need to pay a deposit to accept my Pre-sessional Course offer?